nsnikhil/stories/README.md

 #### TODO
 - Add new relic transaction to database.
 - Complete health server check and watch.
-- NewVanillaStory should not return error.
+- Add more scenarios to integration test.

 #### setup
 ```